 I tried to estimate how much worth of the scent products(香道) my Chinese culture teacher and collector was showing us, and concluded: his fortune is beyond calculation.
 No kidding.

 When I was in Dubai, the lights on Burj Khalifa were probably the most impressive I’ve ever seen on a building.
 And that was just one building.
-In Shanghai, one evening while taking a walk along The Bund, I was blown away by the lights on the buildings’ facade across the water.
+In Shanghai, one evening while taking a walk along The Bund, I was blown away by the lights on the many buildings’ facade across the water.
 They were as vivid as movie screens!
 You can view them on my Instagram Shanghai highlights.

 Shanghai is not a city that you can expect to visit cheaply.

 It now ranks #7 in the most expensive cities in the world.

 Shanghai is in no way cheap.
 Especially their food.
 But actually also, I only read this part about the food on the Internet, because we were fully hosted by our Shanghai friends, who took us out for meals and ensure we’re well-fed and kept in the dark about the prices 🥺🥰

 There’re SO MANY food options in Shanghai.

 Sorting waste is already a big deal in Shanghai.